sporesome/LEMP-Stack/README.md

 ## Installation

 1. Clone this repo
-2. Change destination host in `hosts.ini` file
+2. Change destination host and credentials in `hosts.ini` file
 3. Run playbook with command `ansible-playbook playbook.yml -i hosts.ini`
 4. Done.
 Open in browser `http:\\destination_host\` for sample page or `http:\\destination_host\info.php` to insure that php is work